Into The Schools

 All undergraduate students enrolled in the internship and students completing the post-baccalaureate Teacher Certification Program (TCP) must demonstrate their competence and understanding of the InTASC standards before the PERB.
 The board is comprised of professional educators from area schools, as well as UNE faculty.

-The Department of Education is committed to connecting with and supporting educators in Cumberland and York counties and throughout Maine and New England.
+UNE's education is committed to connecting with and supporting educators in Cumberland and York counties and throughout Maine and New England.
 Our faculty participate with teachers and school administrators in expanding the quality and improvement of instruction.
 Additionally, school personnel host our aspiring teachers by inviting them into their schools and classrooms, serving as mentor teachers, and participating as members of UNE's Professional Education Review Board.

 As an Education student, you enjoy opportunities to participate in a variety of different global learning experiences through UNE's Global Education Program.
 These experiences are designed to enhance your worldview and introduce you to diverse populations.
 Tangier, Morocco andSeville, Spain are semester-long study abroad experiences that offer humanities courses that can fulfill your College of Arts and Sciences core requirements.